rgiordan/StanSensitivity/README.md

 2. In R, run the function `GenerateSensitivityFromModel` on the model with a hyperparameters block.
 This will generate a few `.stan` files, including a model that is equilvant to the original model with hyperparameters in the data block.
 3. Run Stan as usual on the original model with fixed hyperparameters.
 4. Using Stan's output, run a few additional commands to calcualte the sensitivities.
 Graph and explore.
-5. Guided by the sensitivitiy analysis, verify the results by actually re-fitting with new values of the hyperparameters.
+5. Guided by the sensitivity analysis, verify the results by actually re-fitting with new values of the hyperparameters.

 More details now follow.
 Some examples can be found in